Memorandum No. 4

 The police is a deeply flawed institution.
 The remedy to their failures is a systemic overhaul: drastic redistribution of government funds, and reprioritizing service over state control.

 The efforts of the police to maintain order is not equivalent to maintaining peace.
 The kind of peace they preserve is inauthentic or disingenuous when the means to arrive at such a condition involves harming civilians who are exerting their constitutional rights.

-Finally, no amount of weaponry can intimidate or manipulate the will of the people; and the police are extremely well-equipped.
+Finally, no amount of weaponry can intimidate or terrorize the will of the people.

 Austin Justice Coalition.
 “Our Vision and Mission”. n.d. austinjustice.org .
 6 July 2020.